-In all reissue applications prepared for issue, the number of the original patent being reissued should be placed in the box provided therefor below the box for the applicant's name.
+In all reissue applications prepared for issue, the number of the original patent being reissued should be placed in the box provided therefor below the box for the applicant's name on the Issue Classification Slip (form PTO-270).

-The specifications of reissue patents will be printed in such a manner as to show the changes over the original patent by printing material omitted by reissue enclosed in heavy brackets [ ] and material added by reissue in italics.
+The specifications of reissue patents will be printed in such a manner as to show the changes over the original patent by printing material omitted by reissue enclosed in heavy brackets [] and material added by reissue in italics.
 Section 1.173 (see § 1411) requires the specification of a reissue application to be presented in a specified form, specifically designed to facilitate this different manner of printing, as well as for other reasons.